arifurrahmansajid/QuickBite/README.md

 ## Project
-DhakaFC is a responsive Fast Food website, where you can order delicious noodles, burgers, chicken and more from the comfort of your own home.
+QuickBite is a responsive Fast Food website, where you can order delicious noodles, burgers, chicken and more from the comfort of your own home.
 With our user-friendly interface getting your favorite meals has never been easier.
-## About DhakaFC Responsive website
+## About QuickBite Responsive website

 1. Responsive design ensures a seamless experience on any device
 2. Wide selection of items to choose from on our menu